juhasev/sample-ninja-help/subpanel-settings-settings.md

 The support email needs to be valid.
 Various landing pages display the **CONTACT SUPPORT** button, which will launch an email client.
 You can disable this button from the **Landing Page** settings if you are not providing email support.

 #### Support URL
-You should use the support URL when you prefer to send the panelist a support request form.
+You should use the support URL when you prefer to send the panelists a support request form instead of having them email your support.
 You may use the following variables to pass in extra information.

 - **{locale_code}** Example: ENG-US
 - **{language_code}** Example: en